Overflight Regulations

 To protect seabirds and marine mammals, Federal Regulations prohibit disturbing wildlife in the

-sanctuary by operating aircraft below 2,000 feet, within one nautical mile of the coast and
+sanctuary by operating aircraft below 2,000 feet, within one nautical mile of the coast and offshore

-level over any such waters is presumed to disturb marine mammals or seabirds (15 CFR Part 922.152.)
+any such waters is presumed to disturb marine mammals or seabirds (15 CFR Part 922.152.)

 For information about regulations that could affect your flight plan along the